danzek/email-formality-detection/README.md

 email-formality-detection
 =========================

 Detect whether an email is formally or informally written.
+This uses the Enron email corpus, retrieved from [https://www.cs.cmu.edu/~./enron/](https://www.cs.cmu.edu/~./enron/).
 This is a group project for CNIT499NLT Natural Language Technologies at Purdue University.
 The course instructor is Dr. Julia Taylor.

 Group Members
 -------------